Spring Course Condition update:

 Despite the moisture, we have been doing a good job of keeping up with the mowing and keeping the greens in good shape.
 Yes, we have 3 greens that are still troublesome and quirky to maintain, but in general, the greens are great again and the really good news for you is that we are aerifying with a very small, 1/4" tine this spring that will have almost no impact on playing conditions.
 We are going to aerify 4-6 greens at a time without interruption to play over 3 or 4 days with minimal sand topdressing.

-Slow and steady wins the race.
-Our goal is to continue to improve course conditions slowly and steadily over the next few months.
+As I always say, slow and steady wins the race.
+We are continuing to improve course conditions slowly and steadily every day.
 We have an excellent maintenace team and they are all dedicated to making LTG&EC the best golf experience in the East Bay.
 We thank you for your feedback and all of the compliments.

 Fairways and greens...

 Danny Fielder, CGCS

 Golf Course Superintendent